Ram pickup: Engines

 2005 was the last year for the first version of the 345 cuin Hemi V8.
 2006 half-ton models offered the Multi-Displacement System Hemi V8 engine that also became available in Chrysler and Dodge sedans.
-This engine featured the same performance but had a cylinder-deactivating feature enabled under light loads to increase fuel economy by 3 MPG city and 4 MPG hwy.
+This engine featured the same performance but had a cylinder-deactivating feature enabled under light loads to increase fuel economy by 3 MPG city and 4 MPG highway.
 This new Hemi still delivered 345 hp and 375 lbft.

 Axles

 For the 2003 model year, AAM axles replaced the Dana Corp axles.
 In the front, all 2500 and 3500 trucks were 9.25-inch with 33 spline axles.
 The rear options for the 2500 and 3500 were the AAM Corporate 10.5" and 11.5".
 Rear-axle shafts are 30 spline.
 The rear 11.5" has a gear ratio "carrier split" at 3.73 and numerically higher, but the General Motors AAM axles used a different carrier spacing preventing the installation of a Chrysler carrier into some GM axles, but the GM carrier can be installed in the Chrysler axle if a ring gear spacer is installed.
 Strength is similar to their earlier Dana 70 and 80 counterparts.
 Direct comparisons are difficult as the axles are made with completely different metallurgy.